wp-plugins/country-code-failed-login/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Update remote URL in plugin file

+= 2.0.3 =
+* Tiny bug fix with an undeclared variable which causes a warning message on some sites

 = 2.0.2 =
-* Checks if the debug file exists before checking its size ;P
+* Checks if the debug file exists before checking its size

 = 2.0.1 =
 * Does not require deactivation / reactivation to create custom db to store local ips